Taipei Restaurant Guide

 Don't contact me for these two reasons:

-1. You're a restaurant that wants to tell me to come review your place.
+1. You're a restaurant asking me to review your restaurant.

 2. You're a person who wants to eat with me.
 Sorry, I only do my reviews with my friends.